great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/missingness.md

 ## Prerequisite knowledge

 Before diving into this guide, ensure you have a basic understanding of GX components and workflows.
-If you're new to GX, we recommend starting with our [GX Overview](/core/introduction/gx_overview.md) to familiarize yourself with key concepts and setup procedures.
+If you're new to GX, consider starting with the [GX Overview](/core/introduction/gx_overview.md) to familiarize yourself with key concepts and setup procedures.

 ## Data preview